KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009c_MaterialsTechniques.md

 # Materials and Techniques

-As a reminder, here is a summary of the elements of a glTF asset that are used for defining the appearance of a rendered object:

-- A [`material`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-material) can be assigned to a `mesh.primitive`, so that the primitive is rendered with this material.
-A material can be considered as an "instance" of a `technique`
-- A [`technique`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-technique) is the core element for the description of the appearance of rendered objects in a glTF asset.
-It is an abstract definition of a rendering process, and serves as a "template" for `material` objects
+As shown in the [Simple Material](gltfTutorial_009a_SimpleMaterial.md) example, the central element for the definition of the appearance of a rendered object in glTF is the [`technique`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-technique).
+Such a technique serves as a template for a [`material`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-material).
+The `material` defines the values for different parameters of the technique that determine the final appearance of the rendered objects.
-- A [`program`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-program) is the actual *implementation* of a rendering process for a `technique`.
-It consists of multiple `shader` objects.
-- A [`shader`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-shader) is a basic building block for the implementation of a renderer in WebGL or OpenGL

-The previous section explained the basics of [programs and shaders](gltfTutorial_009b_ProgramsShaders.md).
-This section will focus on the role of the `technique` and `material` objects.
+This section will explain the connection between techniques, technique parameters and the material, and show how the values of technique parameters are determined.

 ## Techniques